 - Clothing/Fabrics: Transfer wet items to dry areas.
 Do not let draperies to remain in contact with wet floors or carpeting.

 - Furniture: Move lighter pieces away from the carpeting.
 Place plastic wrap or plastic bags under the legs of large furniture.
 Wipe any excess water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some tips to help handle with the damage:
+While you are waiting for us to arrive, below are some tips to help deal with the damage:

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home completely safe.
-Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to diffuse the fire, and scrapes and cuts from exposed, sharp edges are very real.
-Only perform tasks that can be done safely.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home completely safe.
+Even when the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are very real.
+Only perform tasks that can be done completely safely.

 - Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a short period of time, entry by a person can cause additional damage.
+Even for a small amount of time, entry by a person can lead to additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Don’t any TV, stereo or electronic appliances until they have been inspected by a technician.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been checked by a professional.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Transfer any and all pets to a safe environment until your house has been cleaned and restored.
+- Pets: Transfer any pets to a clean environment until your home has been completely restored and cleaned.